utkrisht14/DL_Models_Research_Walmart/README.md

 | Temporal Fusion Transformer   | 20               | 6m 23s              | 0.62399  |
 | Informer                      | 20               | 6m 32s              | 0.76795  |

 So, from above N-Beats was our best model, followed by GRU.
 Transformer model didn't perform that well because of less data.
-The following table tries to summarize this:
+The following table tries to capture the reason and performance of the model:
 | Model Name                    | Strengths                                                     | Weaknesses                                                  | Reason for Performance                              |
 |-------------------------------|---------------------------------------------------------------|-------------------------------------------------------------|-----------------------------------------------------|
 | **LSTM**                      | Good at capturing sequential patterns; stable on smaller data | Limited long-term memory and struggles with complex patterns | Performed well due to effective handling of sequential dependencies in moderate data sizes. |